 What personal data do I collect and why do I collect it?

 WordPress (Jetpack) statistics: country, no IP

-Statcounter plugin : country, used system. visited pages, visit duration and IP address
+Statcounter: country, operator system, pages, visit duration and IP address

-WHY: I collect because I like to have some insight about how often my site is being visited and from which countries, that’s all.
+WHY: I collect because I like to know how often my site is being visited and from which countries, that’s all.
 No one else can see this information and I do not use it for anything else than sometimes watching it.

 If you upload images to the website, (not relevant at the moment since I am the only author and probably will not change that) you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 Nothing, no contact form

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.